jina-ai/clip-as-service/client/README.md

 ### Using your own tokenizer

-Often you want to use your own tokenizer to segment the sentence instead of using the default one from BERT.
+Often you want to use your own tokenizer to segment sentences instead of the default one from BERT.
 Simply call `encode(is_tokenized=True)` on the client slide as follows:

 ```python
 texts = ['hello world!', 'good day']